 B. Show that your community goes above and beyond in its support for, and implementation of, green transportation (e.g., bike trails, rideshare programs, bike trails/lanes, etc.).
 Be sure to utilize the narrative to illustrate why your community is exceptional because standard practice will not receive credit.

 The City of Altoona is responding to progressively evolving community expectations regarding access to parks, recreation, and public spaces.
 This challenge relates to accessibility to public spaces and is also an extension of an increasing community expectations for quality of life amenities.
 Additionally, our citizens have expressed significant interest in the walkability and bikeability of Altoona streets, sidewalks, and multi-use trails.
-As a municipality, we have been as proactive as our budget allows in advancing access to mixed use trails which foster alternative transportation in Altoona.
-The City of Altoona currently has approximately 9 miles of multi-purpose paved recreational trails within City limits with approximately 1.8 miles of additional paved trails proposed to be added in the 2018-2019 budget year.
+As a municipality, we have been as proactive as our budget allows in advancing access to mixed-use trails which foster alternative transportation in Altoona.
+The City of Altoona currently has approximately 9 miles of multi-purpose paved recreational trails within City limits with approximately 1.8 miles of additional paved trails that will be added in 2019.
 All of our trails are geared for transportation that does not produce CO2.
 We do not allow motorized vehicles on our trail system.

 Altoona's trail networks connect to regional biking routes such as the Chippewa River State Trail / Chippewa River Trail and provide alternate transportation routes for our residents to walk/bike to and from their places of employment or other regional businesses.
 Our trails also provide safe routes to school for children to walk to/from school.
 There are a number of Altoona residents whom utilize our trail network to commute via bicycle.
 Altoona has a trail that extends from the River Prairie Development (Woodmans Grocery Store and numerous restaurants) to the residential areas which residents utilize to walk or bike to/from.
 Another trail extends from the residential area of Altoona which serves as a connector to Eau Claire.
 Another trail in progress will extend from the residential area to the new Elementary School.
 All of our trails are intended to provide residents an option to safely travel places without driving.